-Our Rights of Way Improvement Plan sets out plans to maintain and improve our rights of way network across the Borough.
-As we continue our drive towards achieving our climate emergency aims, this plan will become an increasingly important sub-strategy to our emerging Reading Transport Strategy 2036.
+Our Rights of Way Improvement Plan sets out plans to maintain and enhance our Rights of Way network across the Borough.
+As we continue our drive towards achieving our climate emergency aims, this plan will become an increasingly important sub-strategy to our emerging Reading Transport Strategy.